-- The chances of a secure child becoming an insecure adult is higher than vice-versa.
+- The chances of a secure child becoming an insecure adult are higher than vice-versa.

-- Research shows that people end up picking partners who has similar attachment style while they would be better of picking partners with secure attachment style (test here).
+- Research shows that people end up picking partners who have similar attachment style while they would be better of picking partners with a secure attachment style (test here).

-- Anxious (insecure) attachment has shown to have association with increased risk of heart diseases, it also correlates with poor management of illness.
+- The anxious (insecure) attachment has shown to have an association with increased risk of heart diseases, it also correlates with poor management of illness.